Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra

 I said it earlier, Indonesians and East Timorese weren’t in good terms for a very long time.
 There were thousands of deaths during the Indonesian occupation.
 But it’s over now.
 East Timor is a safe country, you can go there safely.
 I met a solo female traveler, and she told me she felt safe in Dili!

 However, after the sun sets, go home!
 There are still confrontations between gangs!
 Tourists are not targeted, but you never know!
 One evening, after midnight, I heard a gunshot!
-It would be stupid to be shot by a stray bullet!
+It would be stupid to get shot by a stray bullet!
 Just for your information, the learning of martial arts is forbidden in East Timor since 2013.
 Gangs were fighting, tearing off rivals’ hands, etc…

 Things to do in Dili

 Before talking about what you can visit in Dili, you need to know there are almost no tourists in Dili.
 So when two tourists run into each other, they just greet each other (a little bit like the nod when you’re black)!
 The emblematic statue of Dili is Cristo Rei!
 It will inevitably reminds you of Christ the Redeemer in Rio de Janeiro, Brazil.
 This statue was built in 1996, when East Timor was under Indonesian occupation, to convince them to abandon their desire for independence.

 Cristo Rei is 27 meters (88.6 ft.) high, and is located on top of a hill.
 You’ll have to climb 500 stairs before getting there, but the view is worth the effort!
 I also suggest you to go to Cape Fatucama, the beach located behind Cristo Rei!
 There’s almost no one!
 White sand, turquoise water… Go there if you wanna have some peace!